How to Set up a Zendesk GitHub Integration: The Complete 2024 Guide

 1. Reliability

 The integration is supposed to save you work and make sure all your teams are working with consistent data.
 If it doesn’t work well, that means additional headaches.
-You want a system that keeps integration ON even when, for some reason, one side is not available.
+You want a system that keeps integration running even when, for some reason, one side is not available.

 2. Flexibility

-As well as synchronizing two systems, we want the flexibility to recognize different roles those systems play and to filter the data they store accordingly.
+As well as synchronizing two systems, we want the flexibility to recognize the different roles those systems play and to filter the data they store accordingly.
 Mapping attributes is just the first part.
 Tuning the data to the needs of different teams is a key part of using it effectively.

-Plus, you’ll want the tool to be flexible enough to change with you, as your workflows and systems change.
+Plus, you’ll want the tool to be flexible enough to change with you as your workflows and systems change.
 For example, you want the tool to support more integrations than just GitHub and Zendesk.
 Then you can use the tool to set up a similar synchronization with other parties or when your partner switches their tool.

 3. Decentralized Integration